OpenLI-NZ/openli/doc/CollectorDoc.md

                        records (defaults to 2).
 * forwardingthreads -- set the number of threads to use for forwarding encoded ETSI records to the mediators (defaults to 1).
+* logstatfrequency  -- set the frequency (in minutes) that the collector should dump detailed statistics about the collection process to the logger.
+Defaults to 0 (no stat logging).

 Inputs are specified as a YAML sequence with a key of `inputs:`.
 Each sequence item represents a single traffic source to intercept traffic from